 For a cleaner caffeine buzz without those coffee-associated jitters, consider a cup of yerba mate.
 This South American tea-like beverage contains an abundance of antioxidants, vitamins, and amino acids.

-The unique chemical makeup of mate’s active compounds (all 196 of them!) provide a boost of sustained energy without the negative side effects.
+The unique chemical makeup of mate’s active compounds (all 196 of them!) provide a boost of

 Go big with goji berry juice